dedickinson/community/tutorials/deploy-dependency-track/index.md

 #### Deploy the frontend

-The frontend user interface (UI) is a client-side web application that communicates with the API service.
+Launch the Frontend in Cloud Run with the following command:

 ```bash
 gcloud run deploy dependency-track-frontend \